UoW-ATM/Mercury/docs/Data Input.rst

 Data Input
 ==========

+Note: a sample of data is provided with Mercury and can be downloaded `here <https://zenodo.org/records/11384379/files/Mercury_data_sample.zip?download=1>`_.

 Running Mercury requires to input some data in the right format.

-Note: a sample of data is provided with Mercury and can be downloaded `here <https://zenodo.org/records/11384379/files/Mercury_data_sample.zip?download=1>`_.

 The input data is organised in scenarios and case studies.
 Scenarios can be seen typically as a set of schedules, passenger itineraries, as well as the definition other agents like the AMAN.
 A case study is usually represented by a subset of flights and/or different operational configuration.
-When running Mercury, one has to specify as least the id of the scenario, and optionally the if of the case study.
-If no case study is chosen, Mercury will run the case "0", coinciding exactly with the data and parameters defined by APIthe scenario itself.
+When running Mercury, one has to specify as least the id of the scenario, and optionally the id of a case study.
+If no case study is chosen, Mercury will run the case "0", coinciding exactly with the data and parameters defined by the scenario itself.

 The scenarios are read from the input folder, defined in the ``mercury_config.toml`` file, by default ``../input``.
 The input folder should follow the following structure: